 Not all treatments go through a phase 0.

 A phase 1 trial is usually the earliest trial of a treatment in people, after testing in the laboratory.
 It aims to find out:

 whether the treatment is safe

-In phase 2, the aim is to find out more about the safety and about whether the new treatment does what is hoped (referred to as its 'efficacy'):
+In phase 2, the aim is to find out more about the safety and side-effects, and whether the new treatment does what is hoped (referred to as its efficacy):

 Is it any good?

 Does it shrink the tumour?